AetherialMist/JavaLearning/lesson-001/lesson-001.md

 Hello to you too little program!

+## Completed Lessons

+Anytime there is code involved (almost all lessons), a completed project will be included which you can reference if you ever get stuck.
+There will be a hyperlink at the bottom of each lesson leading to the completed code.

 ## Recap

 Things you have learned and will be assumed you can do on your own in the future (you can always come back here to